slimsuite/chromsyn/README.md

 # : order=LIST = File containing the Prefixes to include in vertical order.
 If missing will use sequences=FOFN.
 # : basefile=FILE = Prefix for outputs [chromsyn]
 # : plotdir=PATH = output path for graphics
+# : minlen=INT = minimum length for a chromosome/scaffold to be included in synteny blocks/plots [0]
 # : minregion=X = minimum length for mapped regions to be included in plots [50000]
 # : minbusco=X = minimum number of BUSCO genes to be included in Syntenic block [1]
 # : maxskip=0 = maximum number of BUSCO genes to skip and still be a syntenic block [0]